The First 5 Things I Do in Camp When Backpacking

 At some point during the evening, I’ll figure out how much water I need to leave camp with in the morning and fill my bladder or bottles, to help expedite an early departure the next day, because in summer, I usually like an early start to hike in cooler temperatures.

 These five steps don’t require much time or effort.
-But they make my evening, night, and next morning much more enjoyable.
+But they make my evening, night, next morning—and really, my entire backpacking trip—much more enjoyable.

 The Big Outside helps you find the best adventures.
 Subscribe now to read ALL stories and get a free e-guide!